00fox/FreeMind/README.md

   FreeMind will be like a house or a luxury car, a dream trip, which will adapt to your measurements, offering very personal options, in a coherent context between each module and wow.
+  Forget about controlling everything for a little while, enjoy comfort and consistency, without losing performance, on the contrary.

 It is programmed from scratch with particular attention to the code, its clarity, simplicity, optimization without the use of libraries except one to save variables.